Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 Program for fitting analytical models to small-angle scattering data using Bayesian refinement.

 ## Citing the program
-If you use the BayesFit software in your work, please cite:
+If you BayesFit in your work, please cite:

 Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
 Analysis of small-angle scattering data using model fitting and Bayesian regularization.
 J Appl Cryst, 51, 1151-1161.